What opportunities are unique to the Honors College?

 Do I have to live in the honors dorm if I already have another housing contract?

 No, you are not required to live in Honors housing.
-It is also difficult to get into honors housing in the semester immediately following your acceptance.
+It is also difficult to get into honors housing in the semester immediately following your acceptance given that the timelines do not align well with deadlines to apply for housing.
 However, in future semesters, you are welcome to apply for Honors housing options if you are interested.
 Our upperclassman get priority for housing on the Horseshoe, but students choose from a variety of options including off-campus and Greek Housing.

 I'm already in the Capstone program—how does that affect the transfer process?

 Capstone is a two-year program and is mutually exclusive of the Honors College.
 Once you are in Honors, you aren’t eligible to formally participate in Capstone—you would no longer be paying the Capstone fee that covers your engagement and participation in that program.

 There is a fee of $475 per semester.
 This goes towards getting top-notch faculty for our courses.